Skip to content

 What it is

-Navidrome indexes a local music library, serves it through a responsive web UI, and exposes a Subsonic-compatible API for mobile and desktop music clients.
+Navidrome is a modern self-hosted music server and streamer.
+It indexes a local music library, serves it through a responsive web UI, and exposes a Subsonic-compatible API for mobile and desktop music clients.
+It is a high-performance music server that allows you to listen to your music collection from any device.
 It is lightweight enough for small home servers but still supports multi-user libraries, transcoding through ffmpeg, playlists, album art, and external clients.

 What problem it solves